 Gathering the curious, the creative, the collaborative.

-Small, close-knit gatherings in stunning natural settings near Munich, Germany.
+We organize small, intimate gatherings set in stunning natural landscapes near Munich, Germany.
 Each retreat blends three ingredients: a Renaissance-inspired focus topic, participant-led workshops, and plenty of time outdoors.

 Retreats